 Furthermore, a husband may lie about his wife having an addiction to drugs or alcohol, being emotionally unfit, or being a negligent mother.
 In some cases, an attorney may advise a wife, who is accused of being mentally unstable, to take a mental health examination to prove her husband is lying.

 There are even husbands who accuse their wives of child abuse and contact social services about the allegations.
-Although it can be frustrating dealing with a situation like this, keeping your composure and cooperating with child welfare workers is the best way to prove your innocence and prove your husband is lying.
+Although it can be frustrating dealing with a situation like this, keeping your composure and cooperating with child welfare workers is the way to prove your innocence and prove your husband is lying.

 Why You Need an Attorney